raphourbe/blog/data/authors/default.md

 github: https://github.com
 ---

-Imrovised CTO at PrimeView, I manage all the tech' aspects.
+Self-made and self-named CTO at [PrimeView](https://www.primeview.fr).
+I manage all the tech' aspects there.

 I mainly develop the softwares we use to handle our activity of financial advisors for big companies.